136 Creative Party Ideas

 22. Night sports

-If you want to get a game of volleyball in, string up Christmas lights all over the net and connect them via an extension cord or by using a portable generator.
-The same works with soccer goals or really anything else.
+If you want to play volleyball, string Christmas lights all over the net and connect them via an extension cord or a portable generator.
+The same works with soccer goals or anything else.

 23. Leave a mark

 Paint a single wall or surface with chalkboard paint.
-Leave out some chalk and have your guests sign it or leave a special message.
+Leave some chalk and have your guests sign it, or leave a special message.

 24. Party windows